 Is there a minimum feed-in tariff in NSW?

-While there’s no set minimum feed-in tariff rate in NSW, there is a benchmark range of 6 to 7.3c/kWh, according to Energy NSW.
+While there’s no set minimum feed-in tariff rate in NSW, there is a benchmark range of 4.6 to 5.5c/kWh, according to Energy NSW.
 Unlike Victoria where there is a minimum FiT of 6.7c/kWh, solar customers in NSW will have to pay extra attention to a plan’s FiT rate or risk signing up to a dud deal.

 Is solar worth it in NSW?

 Moving one step off the grid in NSW can be made possible by installing solar, and is a great way for households to become more self-sufficient.
-However, unlocking value from a solar system usually takes time, so don’t expect a return on your investment overnight.
+However, unlocking value from a solar system usually takes time, so don’t expect a return on your investment overnight, even if you manage to snag a good solar rebate.
 With PV systems costing well into the thousands, it’s incredibly important you do your homework.

 Just like it’s equally important to review energy prices frequently, regardless if you have solar or not.
 This way you stay on top of the latest deals in your area.